zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

     /**
      * Delete a UNIX file
      *
-     * @param value file name with path to delete
+     * @param value file name with a path to delete
      * @return Response object
      * @author Frank Giordano
      */